 University students who chose not to participate in the initial quarantine and testing period, the daily health check requirement, and the weekly testing requirement are not permitted to visit campus grounds or enter campus buildings.

 The University has designated the (north) Chapel parking lot as a Wi-Fi-enabled area where students with campus parking permits may park and work from their vehicles if necessary.
-There are various outdoor spaces available as well, including the roof of Lewis Hall, the quad, etc.
+There are various outdoor spaces available as well, including the quad, Hunsaker Plaza, etc.

 The Counseling Center will be adhering more closely to the short-term therapy model in order to be available to more students, referring students with more specialized or ongoing needs to care providers in the community.